 Myth: No vesting = no problems

 Some founders think that they should NOT subject their shares to vesting.
 They may think that this is the advantage of being a founder.
 However, this is shortsighted; investors expect to see vesting.
 Also, it’s generally something that appeals to co-founders, who will be more likely to invest their time and energy in a project if they know everyone is in it for the long haul.
-If a fully vested CEO walks away, it’s going to be very difficult for the remaining founder(s) to pitch their company to investors and explain how an ex-employee owns 50% of the company.
+If a fully vested CEO walks away, it’s likely going to be very difficult for the remaining founder(s) to pitch their company to investors and explain how an ex-employee owns 50% of the company.

 Definition of acceleration

-A founder can subject their shares to vesting, and also include terms for “accelerated” vesting.
+A founder can subject their shares to vesting and include terms for “accelerated” vesting.
 If a founder’s shares are subject to acceleration, then, under certain conditions, all or some of the founders unvested shares will immediately accelerate and become vested (owned) by the founder upon the occurrence of certain triggers.